 Document the reason that the sample was drawn if collected as part of a PRN protocol or medical directive.

 Monitor for results to be posted.

-Review signficant findings with physician and document discussion/plan.
-Signficant findings include abnormal results, return to normal following treatment or normal results that may rule out issues of concern.
+Review significant findings with physician and document discussion/plan.
+Significant findings include abnormal results, return to normal following treatment or normal results that may rule out issues of concern.